 Care in the community

-This is in line with the strategic vision described in ‘A Healthier Future’ and the objectives set out in the Department’s Public Service Agreement.
+This is in line with the strategic vision described in ‘A Healthier Future’ and Indicator 9 “Improve support for adults with care needs” of the Programme for Government 2016-2021.

 The key aim is to support an increasing number of people to live independent lives, preferably in their own homes.